tituionut/flux-training/part05/README.md

 10. Now add `.spec.driftDetection.mode` to `HelmRelease`
 11. Wait for Git reconciliation
     * Not `Kustomization` reconciliation, but `GitRepository` reconciliation
-12. State of the `Deployment` will be updated, but this is not because of `.spec.driftDetection.mode`, but because of we have changed the object
+12. State of the `Deployment` will be updated, but this is not because of `.spec.driftDetection.mode`, but because we have updated `GitRepository`
 13. Change the amount of replicas on `podinfo` `Deployment`
 14. Wait for reconciliation of a HelmRelease (see `spec.interval`)
     * Or force it